a-bentofreire/beamtoix/docs/pages/main/glossary.md

 List of parameters that are part of an animation, and define how an [Adapter Property](#Adapter Property) will change over time.
 An Animation property besides its own parameters can override the [Animation](glossary.md#animation) parameters.
 ## Code Handler

-A **code handler** is a TypeScript/JavaScript function that interacts with ABeamer during the build of the [Animation Pipeline](glossary.md#animation-pipeline) or during the [Rendering](faq.md#rendering) process.
+A **code handler** is a TypeScript/JavaScript function that interacts with BeamToIX during the build of the [Animation Pipeline](glossary.md#animation-pipeline) or during the [Rendering](faq.md#rendering) process.
 Code Handlers provide great flexibility in providing interpolators, transitions, flyovers and tasks but for security reasons aren't teleported.
 They can only be used in local rendering.
 ## Animation Pipeline

 The **Animation Pipeline** is a multi step process that every `t`